Know more about SWOT analyses and how having one can help with your business processes.

 Example of SWOT Analysis

-For creating and maintaining a SWOT analysis, consider using iAuditor by SafetyCulture. iAuditor is a cloud-based digital tool that can be used to create checklists, report Issues, and address problems anytime and anywhere.
-With iAuditor, a SWOT analysis can now be done on the go and even when teams are working away from each other.
+For creating and maintaining a SWOT analysis, consider using SafetyCulture (formerly iAuditor).
+SafetyCulture is a cloud-based digital tool that can be used to create checklists, report Issues, and address problems anytime and anywhere.
+With SafetyCulture, a SWOT analysis can now be done on the go and even when teams are working away from each other.

 To get started, create your own SWOT analysis checklists or use and modify one from the Public Library as needed.
-There is also the option to convert your existing SWOT analysis Excel template, PowerPoint presentation, or Word document into an iAuditor checklist for free, allowing you to store your template in the cloud and access it whenever you need it.
-Using iAuditor also allows you to share your templates and completed reports to your team, company, or specific people only, maintaining privacy and confidentiality while also promoting collaboration among key members.
+There is also the option to convert your existing SWOT analysis Excel template, PowerPoint presentation, or Word document into a SafetyCulture checklist for free, allowing you to store your template in the cloud and access it whenever you need it.
+Using SafetyCulture also allows you to share your templates and completed reports with your team, company, or specific people only, maintaining privacy and confidentiality while also promoting collaboration among key members.

 As a SWOT analysis can be done for self-improvement, anyone can do it on their own.
 However, for corporations and teams, it is more common for the CEO or other key leaders to take initiative in conducting a SWOT analysis, as they will have the most ideas.
 On the other hand, sometimes, the leader in charge may choose to assign someone in their team to lead the discussion and generate ideas instead.